“Kubernetes is overkill for a homelab.”

 More importantly, K3s forces architectural discipline.
 With limited resources, you can’t be sloppy about requests and limits.
 You think carefully about what runs where.
 These constraints teach you to build efficient systems—lessons that apply even when you have unlimited cloud resources.

 I’ve run both full K8s and K3s in different contexts.
-For homelab use, K3s is the right choice unless you specifically need to practice kubeadm for certification or your work uses distributions like OpenShift that diverge from upstream.
+For homelab use, K3s is the right choice unless you specifically need to practice kubeadm or your work uses distributions like OpenShift that diverge from upstream.

 What You Actually Learn#